 Still unsure what you can and can’t recycle?
 Use Planet Ark’s Recycling Near You guide to learn more.

 Food scraps make up about 40% of the household waste.
 Composting is easy to do, prevents the wasteful transport of food scraps to landfill and creates a great soil for your garden.

-Composting has never been easier for Monash residents as you can now purchase a discounted compost bin, worm farm or Bokashi bin through a Council rebate.
+Composting has never been easier for Monash residents, who can now buy a discounted compost bin, worm farm or Bokashi bin through a Council rebate.